pavlexander/mysql-excel-data-administrator/README.md

 3. set "file extension" to "csv"
 4. set "use SQL statement.." to "No"
 5. click on "Generate file" button

+The file can then be imported in MySQL workbench (*current limitation - for different tables you shall create different files!!*)

 In case 2: